-Bob is Non-Executive Director of Eastern Health and The Company of CSC Australia Limited.
+Bob is Non-Executive Director of Eastern Health and Converge International.
 Bob is an ordained Anglican minister and is a council member of the University of Divinity.
 He is the former Chief Executive Officer of Anglican Overseas Aid and previously served World Vision Australia in senior strategic and operational roles.
 A solicitor by background, Bob was a partner at PricewaterhouseCoopers for nearly 15 years.
 In 2019 Bob was made a Member of the Order of Australia (AM) for significant services to the community through charitable organisations and to the Anglican Church of Australia.